An electric shaver is a device used for shaving by moving the blade, which is covered with a foil sheet sideways and can be rotated in all directions.

 Electric razors do not provide as close of a shave as traditional razors.
 The reason is that traditional razors offer a closer shave because they remove the hair itself.

 Electric shaver blades have a hard time reaching the contours of your face and neck, resulting in uneven hair growth and missed spots.

 These shavers only cut hair at the surface level, meaning you’ll likely have to make multiple passes over each area to get a smooth finish.

 Electric shavers irritate the skin by pulling the hair up above the surface and then cutting it off.
-Many men experience skin irritation after using an electric shaver for the first time.
+Many men experience skin irritation after using an electric shaver or any other hair-cutting tools for the first time.

 This can lead to redness and, ingrown hairs, susceptible skin.
 This irritation can worsen and respond poorly to typical shaving creams and gels with regular use.